 Natzu Shimizu Interior October 08th, 2017

-Orlene Lefebvre Living Room September 13th, 2017
+Orlene Lefebvre Bedroom September 28th, 2017

 Skylights often come into play as do white walls and floors.
 Built‐ins help with space constraints as do funny little closets and bathrooms that make use of seemingly impossible angles.
 There is something undeniably romantic about an attic bedroom.
 No matter what the style it has an away‐from‐it‐all feeling.
 Even with a low ceiling an attic room can feel open and airy.
 White paint helps a lot.
 So do built‐in cabinets and drawers for hiding clutter.
 This feminine beauty uses the odd angles to their best advantage – the chandelier is hung to emphasize the height of the ceiling while the space is kept cozy with low furniture floor pillows and wallpaper that extends to every wall.
 White and bright.
 The skylight provides the sunlight but the paint color provides the expansive feeling.
 A white floor is an easy way to lighten a room while taking advantage of the beautiful texture of the original old wood.
 This saunalike wood paneling keeps the attic‐y feeling while creating a fresh space.
 Just add furniture.
 White white and more white and then one big splash of color.
 So simple and so elegant.
 You could have a lot of good dreams in this room.
 One accent wall of horizontal wood paneling accentuates the architecture in this weirdly shaped room but also keeps things simple and spare.
 Hey if you've got it flaunt it.

 Manya Matveev Bedroom September 28th, 2017